sorenjuul/bddsharp/README.md

 be seen upon as a worthy alternative to the implementations used today.
 Through comparative analysis, involving the BddSharp library and BuDDy, the results have indicated that C# is applicable for these types of implemen- tations.
-Also, comparative analysis was used on dierent types of .NET data structures.
+Also, comparative analysis was used on different types of .NET data structures.
 Building a BDD library that could outperform a C-based library, did not prove possible in the given time-frame.
-Test results showed a dierence in the two libraries, where BuDDy was 3-4 times faster than BddSharp.
+Test results showed a difference in the two libraries, where BuDDy was 3-4 times faster than BddSharp.
 Our transition test examples often used up to 40 percent of the time in the .NET garbage collector.
-Performance aside, constructing a BDD library in managed code, did oer some great advantages, such as memory leakage prevention.
+Performance aside, constructing a BDD library in managed code, did offer some great advantages, such as memory leakage prevention.